 All year round, daily between 10 am and 6 pm.
 Closed exceptionally on January 1st, May 1st and December 25th.
-Late-night opening until 9 pm on Tuesdays, during temporary exhibition periods.
+The nocturne on Tuesdays is cancelled until further notice.

 - Full price: from 14 € (The Museum admission ticket gives access to the permanent collections, the Dome Church, Tomb of Napoleon I, and the current temporary exhibition, along with the Museum of the Order of the Liberation and the Museum of Relief Maps.).